 When individuals are faced with challenging situations or circumstances, they oftentimes become victimized by their seemingly uncontrollable emotional responses.
 Depending on how a person perceives an experience, they may react impractically due to feelings of anger, fear, sadness, or embarrassment.
 One individual may angrily lash out at a loved one and later regret their actions, another individual may miss a golden opportunity to improve their life because they were overwhelmed by fear, and still yet another individual may avoid a beneficial social situation due to feelings of embarrassment, inadequacy, or sadness.
 Unfortunately, reactions such as these are often the culprits that create additional emotional disturbance and lead to more debilitating mental health disorders such as anxiety and depression.

 There is no doubting the fact that severely troubling emotions will overwhelm many of us at some point throughout our lives.
 In the United States, for example, it is estimated that 40 million people live with some sort of anxiety disorder, which is a byproduct of fear, and that over 3 million citizens deal with depression on an annual basis, which is a byproduct of emotional sadness.
 Seemingly even more disheartening is the fact that one out of every four adults around the world will suffer from a mental disorder during their lifetime.
+Those who suffer with depression or anxiety may find that medication doesn’t appear to ease their symptoms.
+If this is the case for you, trying alternative methods might be a good option.
+Some people believe that purchasing medical marijuana from a canada cannabis dispensary, or one more local to you, can help them to live their everyday life more comfortably.

 In order to overcome emotional disturbance, regardless if it is acute or chronic, we can blend valuable insights and practical advice from the worlds of psychology and spirituality.